helium/HIP/0000-redefining-the-mobile-maker-approval-process.md

 ## Stakeholders:

 - **MOBILE Makers** - Manufacturers wishing to create MOBILE hardware will be required to adhere to the requirements within this HIP.
-- **Manufacturer Compliance Committee (MCC)** - The MCC will need to ensure the requirements of this HIP are met prior to awarding a MOBILE Maker a Maker Key.

 ## Detailed Explanation